Reconstructing the spatial structure of quantum correlations in materials: Quantum correlation functions from neutron scattering

-The latter quantity is expected to exhibit an exponentially decaying behavior for $T>T_N$, $C_{\rm tot}(i,j) \sim \exp(-|i-j|/\xi)$ with $\xi$ the correlation length; while the divergence of $\xi$ at $T_N$ entails the appearance of long-ranged correlations.
+{ where the $\coth$ factor} { converts dynamic susceptibility back to { $S({\bf Q}, \omega)$} via the fluctuation dissipation theorem \cite{Lovesey1984}.
+The total correlations are} expected to exhibit an exponentially decaying behavior for $T>T_N$, $C_{\rm tot}(i,j) \sim \exp(-|i-j|/\xi)$ with $\xi$ the correlation length; while the divergence of $\xi$ at $T_N$ entails the appearance of long-ranged correlations.
 On the other hand, the quantum covariance ${\rm Cov}_Q$ is expected to exhibit an exponential decay at \emph{any} finite temperature, ${\rm Cov}_Q(i,j) \sim \exp(-|i-j|/\xi_Q)$ with $\xi_Q$ defining the quantum coherence length, which is finite at any finite temperature, and coincides with $\xi$ only for $T\to 0$.
-This behavior for Cov$_Q$ has been numerically observed via QMC in Refs.~\cite{MalpettiR2016,Frerot2019}, and only recently it has been shown as a rigorous result \cite{PhysRevX.12.021022}.
+This behavior for Cov$_Q$ has been numerically observed via QMC in Refs.~\cite{MalpettiR2016,Frerot2019}, and only recently it has been {established} as a rigorous result \cite{PhysRevX.12.021022}.
 Yet an experimental measurement of $\xi_Q$ is still lacking to date.